-One third of the world’s population depends on freshwater from aquifers and one third of the these are rapidly depleting by human consumption.
-Currently the most stressed aquifers are in dry areas and are the Arabian, the Indus Basin(northwestern India and Pakistan), and the Murzik Djado Basin (northern Africa) In addition, in highly developed areas, chemicals applied to the surface of porous and nonporous materials will flow down with the water and may make the collected water toxic.
+One-third of the world’s population depends on freshwater from aquifers and one-third of these are rapidly being depleted by human consumption.
+Currently, the most stressed aquifers are in dry areas and are the Arabian, the Indus Basin(northwestern India and Pakistan), and the Murzik Djado Basin (northern Africa) In addition, in highly developed areas, chemicals applied to the surface of porous and nonporous materials will flow down with the water and may make the collected water toxic.
 Initially, human and animal waste polluted waterways and spread disease among populations.
 But as humans began to create other wastes from industrialized agriculture and manufacturing, underground water sources became prone to pollution.
 From the precipitation of acid rain full of toxic particulate matter to the spraying of pesticides, herbicides, and insecticides on lawns and crops, human introduction of chemicals to nature’s landscapes damages much of the groundwater supply worldwide.

-Draw a world map with that shows the most stressed aquifers in the world.
+Draw a map that shows the location of the most stressed aquifers in the world.

 Activity 5 – Become a Water Advocate